phinolex/Tap-Tap-Adventure/README.md

 - Controllers: Both the client and the server side contain a folder named `controllers`.
 The name is pretty self explanatory, this controls important functions of the game.
 - Quest System: The quest controller encompasses both achievements and quests, both have been created in a plugin format and allow for manipulation of server events.
 Achievements are far more simplistic in nature, consisting of minor tasks and small rewards.
 - Plugin System: Expands upon the controllers and combat and allows direct control over individual items.
-- Crypto: Allows the player to choose whether or not they would like to contribute, in the event they do, they will be rewarded EXP.
-This is not to say that AFK'ing will be allowed.

-Still, there are a couple things that have to be done:
+## Things we've added, removed or modified

+- Removed crypto
+- Removed weird AdvoCut font
+- Updated movement cursors
+- Bug fixes

+## ToDo List

-- Add Guilds and Parties
+- Documenting codebase and adding Document.js
-- Implement trading amongst player
-- Abilities
+- Better tutorial
-- Finalize all bosses
+- Advertisements
-- More quests and achievements
+- Private Messages
+- Passive Companions
+- Active Companions

-## Running Tap Tap Adventure
+## Running WTF?!
+Adventure

 Running the server is fairly straightforward, for the most part.
 If you encounter any issues, make sure you use the alternative solution.